couchbaselabs/sdk-rfcs/rfc/0048-sdk3-bootstrapping.md

 ### Cluster Connection (Bootstrapping) Sequence

-Upon receiving a request from an application to establish a cluster connection, the client must parse the bootstrap list provided by the user according to SDK-RFC#11[Connection Strings].
+Upon receiving a request from an application to establish a cluster connection, the client must parse the bootstrap list provided by the user according to [SDK-RFC#11 Connection Strings][sdk-rfc-0011].
 This will produce a list of possible nodes to contact as a pair of hostname/port lists (the first being the memcached hostname/port's, the second being the http hostname/port's).
 Once a list of hosts to contact has been established, the client must iterate through the list of memcached addresses from beginning until end, attempting to connect and fetch a configuration from each node until the entire list is iterated, or a node which explicitly does not support cluster-level configurations is encountered.
 The SDK MUST perform these connections sequentially and not in parallel, and SHOULD perform this in a consistently random order (the SDK should pre-shuffle the list, and then use the pre-shuffled order consistently).
 Depending on the results of this initial connection attempt, the client behaviour should branch based on the following:

 - At least one node successfully connected and retrieved a cluster level configuration: